x1ptase/x1ptase/README.md

 In addition to strengthening my technical skills, I’m actively studying Japanese to enhance my communication and collaboration in international working environments.
 My goal is to become a skilled BrSE who can effectively bridge teams and contribute to the success of global IT projects.

-I’m always eager to learn, grow, and take on new challenges in a dynamic and professional environment...
+I’m always eager to learn, grow, and take on new challenges in a dynamic and professional environment.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/anhpt911) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:anhtph911@gmail.com)